 If you’ve got a raccoon problem, you’ll have to take control by removing whatever it is that attracts them to your property.
 For example:

 Just take the trash cans outside to the driveway on the morning of garbage pickup day, do not leave pet food and food bowls, saved bags of pet food, etc. out.
-Installing movement lighting or sound machines to scare raccoons away, putting up fencing to protect your gardens, and removing shelter options like compost piles, log piles, Raccoon Poop, pet homes, and much more.
+Installing movement lighting or sound machines to scare raccoons away, putting up fencing to protect your gardens, and removing shelter options like compost piles, log piles, Melbourne Raccoon Trapping Services, pet homes, and much more.
 You will also need to contact a licensed raccoon removal and control company to inspect your premises and guarantee there are no entry points for raccoons to get in.